Hi,

 if you spot the name “proper” in a title of this post I wanna say, that I don’t want to be a person that says “you should do that”/”you shouldn’t do that”, but simply give you an insight, how the definition of a function in F# would result in a Javascript code.

-So to give a little bit of a context for this article.
-When I worked with a guacamole protocol and it’s javascript implementation I have to invoke a function named oninstruction(arg1, arg2).
-There is no available binding for it in Fable.Browser nor available nuget package for it, so we do our implementation.
+nor available nuget package for it, so we do our implementation.
 But after some tries, we discover, that we don’t invoke in the javascript method that we want.
 So how we could define a function in F# with multiple parameters and how they would be transformed via Fable to Javascript?

-• Define function parameters as partial application
+- Define function parameters as

 And thanks to a Fable we would get the following javascript function